 If there's one thing you can absolutely count on during a road trip (other than driving to a new destination), it's having to make a couple of rest stops.
 My family has always loved driving rather than flying to our destinations.
 Not only is it cheaper for the entire family to buckle down in the family car, it's also a great way to discover hidden towns and treasures along the way.
 Not to mention it gives the perfect excuse to stop at some of the incredible convenience stores this great nation has to offer, namely Buc-ee's and Wawa.

-While both of these stores are located on different sides of the States (Buc-ee's is only located in Texas while Wawa locations span New Jersey, Delaware, Maryland, Pennslyvania, Virginia, and a few locations in Florida), it's possible to hit both on a trip from the Lone Star state to the Big Apple or vice-versa.
+While both of these stores are located on different sides of the States (Buc-ee's is only located in Texas, Florida, and soon-to-be Tenessee while Wawa locations span New Jersey, Delaware, Maryland, Pennslyvania, Virginia, and a few locations in Florida), it's possible to hit both on a trip from the Lone Star state to the Big Apple or vice-versa.

 So we thought, why not compare these American convenience-store chains and see who reigns supreme?
 In the end, there was a clear winner, but let's not jump ahead of ourselves just yet.

 If you've ever taken a drive anywhere in Texas, you've probably seen a Buc-ee's sign above the highway.
 With 40 locations across Texas, this retail convenience store has won over Texans with cheap fuel and good eats.
-Some locations have over 120 fueling stations, making it always easy to fill up and go.
+Some locations have over 120 fueling stations, making it always easy to fill up at the gas pumps, grab some prepared food, and go.

 The convenience store with the beaver mascot was founded back in Lake Jackson, Texas in 1982 by "Beaver" Aplin and Don Wasek.
 You can still visit the original store, taking a step back on memory lane.